-According to a recently released survey conducted by The Trevor Project, a national organization providing crisis intervention and suicide prevention services to LGBTQ people under the age of 25, 42% of LGBTQ youth—including more than half of transgender and nonbinary youth—seriously considered attempting suicide in the past year.
+According to a recent survey conducted by The Trevor Project, a national organization providing crisis intervention and suicide prevention services to LGBTQ+ people under the age of 25, 45% of LGBTQ+ youth—including more than half of transgender and nonbinary youth—seriously considered attempting suicide in the past year.

-But those risks can be greatly diminished if even one person in an LGBTQ youth's life provides support for their gender or sexual identity.
+But those risks can be greatly reduced if even one person in an LGBTQ+ youth's life provides support for their gender or sexual identity.

-- Grand rounds.
-Monthly rounds focusing on a variety of topics around sexual and gender minority care with opportunities to earn CME and CE credits.
+Grand rounds.
+The Trans Wellness Centers at Montefiore present the “Sexual and Gender Minority Health Grand Rounds” monthly, focusing on a variety of topics around gender-affirming care with opportunities to earn CME and CE credits.

-In addition to the educational sessions, CHAM is planning to implement preferred gender pronouns on residents' ID badges.
-The message to LGBTQ youth from these initiatives is meant to be one of acceptance.
+In addition to the educational sessions, CHAM includes preferred gender pronouns on residents' ID badges.
+The message to LGBTQ+ youth from these initiatives is meant to be acceptance.

-"To facilitate young people opening up to us and being responsive to our questions, we have to signal to them in so many ways that this is not only a safe environment, but we are open to hearing about their experiences and who they are," says Neal Hoffman, M.D., adolescent medicine specialist, CHAM.
+"To facilitate young people opening up to us and being responsive to our questions, we have to signal to them in so many ways that this is not only a safe environment, but we are open to hearing about their experiences and who they are," says Neal Hoffman, M.D., an adolescent medicine specialist at CHAM.

 Uniform LGBTQ curriculum a necessity

-As co-chair of the LGBTQ Health and Well-Being Special Interest Group of the Academic Pediatric Association, Roth is also working on developing a nationwide pediatric LGBTQ curriculum and competencies for medical students and residents on how to provide gender-affirming care.
+As co-chair of the LGBTQ Health and Well-Being Special Interest Group of the Academic Pediatric Association, Roth is also developing a nationwide pediatric LGBTQ+ curriculum and competencies for medical students and residents on how to provide gender-affirming care.

 Roth says this is essential not only to establishing universal guidelines across pediatric medicine but also to providing consistency for physicians who may continue their health care careers in other regions around the country.